 A recent study by University College London showed that when under stress, over time, the increased levels of cortisol can cause people to be significantly overweight.

-My solution for anxiety & insecurity?
+My solution for managing stress & sleeping better?

 Interestingly enough, adding magnesium to my morning routine actually has helped my overall anxiety a considerable amount.

 I personally use Natural Calm Magnesium powder (click to check current price on Amazon Prime) and just add a tablespoon to a large glass of water each morning after I get up.
 It’s organic, GMO-free, vegan and gluten-free.
 They claim, and in my 6 months of using it, I agree that it: